LGBTQ rights in Bangladesh: Gender identity and expression

+A project has been initiated to offer government-built houses to individuals who are homeless or lack land ownership.
+Notably, the scheme includes transgender people for the first time, garnering widespread appreciation.
+As part of this initiative, at least 140 members of the transgender community have been provided housing across the country, enabling them to establish new sources of livelihood.

 Social attitude

+In the context of homosexuality, it is still taboo in Bangladesh and most people in society are not familiar with LGBTQ people and their rights.
+Most of the people consider same-sex sexual acts in the same way that "sodomy" was viewed in the British colonial era; they do not possess the general idea of same gender romance, are unaware of it, and only allow friendship between people of the same gender.
+Bangladeshi literature has a rich community of writers but the authors have never promoted homosexuality.
+However, some scholars have argued that the uncertainty within which the LGBTQ population exists in Bangladesh is not merely a symptom of rising intolerance or fundamentalism, and rather should be situated within a broader framework that accounts for an authoritarian state, the country's historically ambivalent relation to religion, and the nation's structurally marginal geopolitical location.

-Although public display of affection between friends of the same gender in Bangladesh is commonly approved and does not raise any controversies, there appears to be a strong objection towards homosexuality as such.
-This hostile attitude results from conservative culture of the country, with Islam being professed by approximately 90% of the population.
+Although public display of affection between friends of the same gender in Bangladesh is commonly approved and does not raise any controversies, there appears to be a strong objection towards homosexuality.
+This hostile attitude results from the conservative culture of the country inherited from its colonial past, and exacerbated by mainstream schools of Islam condemning homosexuality (see LGBTQ people and Islam).
 Society's miscreants can involve in mob justice as they also consider homosexuality 'immoral' and 'abnormal' and also a social crime.

 In 2003, Dr. Gary Dowsett, an Australian professor, published a report titled A Review of Knowledge About the Sexual Networks and Behaviours of Men Who Have Sex with Men in Asia as part of a study on how the AIDS pandemic is impacting the nation.
 The bulk of the report focused on male prostitution, but it did generate some public discussion about LGBT issues, with Indian movies and water poisoning through arsenic being blamed for making homosexuality more common.
-In reply, some people criticised these negative viewpoints as being unsound scientifically and based on prejudice.
+In reply, some people criticized these negative viewpoints as being unsound scientifically and based on prejudice.